-As has already been stated, our aim in this paper is to develop a continuous time econometric modelling framework for market event data that can be readily applied to the multivariate case.
-Nonetheless, we have chosen first to describe in some detail a model for univariate point processes.
-This allows the main ideas to be presented in the simpler setting of a univariate model.
-Extending the discussion to the bivariate case in section 4 below will then be more straightforward as the univariate and bivariate models share exactly the same basic 'building blocks.'
+Our aim in this paper is to develop a continuous time econometric modelling framework that is applicable to multivariate market event data.
+Nonetheless, we have chosen to describe first a model for univariate PPs.
+This allows the main ideas to be presented in a relatively simple setting so that extending the discussion to the bivariate case in Section 5 will then be more straightforward as the univariate and bivariate models share exactly the same basic 'building blocks.'

-Our univariate model - which we have called a generalised Hawkes model - is particularly well suited to the econometric analysis of market event data such as the timing of trades.
-The model is sufficiently general to allow the nature of the dependence between trading days to be estimated from the data, rather than imposing strong a priori assumptions concerning the nature of this dependence.
-The models thus take into account the existence of overnight periods when the stock market is closed.
-An empirical application of the model is presented for the timing of trades in two different corporate stocks, one listed on the NASDAQ (National Association of Securities Dealers Automated Quotation) system and the other on the NYSE.
-In order to clarify the presentation of generalised Hawkes processes that follows, we first discuss the data transformation that is used throughout the paper.
+Section 4.2 defines our univariate generalised Hawkes process, elucidates its relationship to the motivating self-exciting process of Hawkes (1971), and discusses hypothesis testing and the computation of MLEs.
+An empirical application of the model is then presented in Section 4.3 for the timing of trades in two different corporate stocks, one listed on the NASDAQ (National Association of Securities Dealers Automated Quotation) system and the other on the NYSE.
+In order to clarify the presentation that follows, we first discuss the data transformation that is used throughout the paper.